We asked around 4,500 people how they are using their links and the results we received were astonishing.

 What can you do to redeem yourself?
 How do you become part of the 30% in control of their links?

-Here is just a few big names brand who saw the lights and gained control of their links:
+Here is a few big names that see the value of branded links and that are in full control of their links:

-Now your turn, tell us if you are in control of your links?
+Now it’s your turn, tell us if you are in control of your links?

 - 4 Reasons Why New Domain Extensions are Perfect for Custom Short Links